RobU23/NotepadPlusPlus/README.md

 ### Various bits and pieces for Notepad++

 TwoDark.xml - A theme based on OneDark syntax theme from the Atom editor.
+This theme is designed to use a font from Mozilla called Fira Mono which you can download from [Google Fonts](https://fonts.google.com/specimen/Fira+Mono)

 functionList.xml - enable the function list to display Lua functions and tables (not nested)